-- (ii) During the year ended 31 December 2024, there were no transfer of loan receivables amounting to the Sub-fund. - (iii) The loans to the other parties in the Sub-fund carry interest at both fixed and variable rates (EURIBOR 3 months + a fixed %), are secured against the participating shares of the holder of that Sub-fund. - (iv) The Sub-fund has adopted IFRS 9 as issued by the IASB in July 2014 with a date of transition of 1 January 2018, which resulted in changes in the assessment of recoverability of the loans receivable.
-The approach towards provisioning for the expected credit losses (ECL) is based on an individual credit assessment of each of the unsecured loans within the Sub-fund.
+- (ii) The loans to the other parties in the sub-fund carry interest at both fixed and variable rates (EURIBOR 3 months + a fixed %), are secured against the participating shares of the holder of that sub-fund. - (iii) The sub-fund has adopted IFRS 9 as issued by the IASB in July 2014 with a date of transition of 1 January 2018, which resulted in changes in the assessment of recoverability of the loans receivable.
+The approach towards provisioning for the expected credit losses (ECL) is based on an individual credit assessment of each of the unsecured loans within the sub-fund.
 The credit assessment factors were based on; country, sector and company specific variables, leading up to a credit rating which is fed into the internal model to work out a provision in case of default within the next 12 months.
-The ECL provision for the Sub-fund represents the sum of provisions required for individual borrowers amounted to EUR 122,795 (2023: EUR 148,753).
-Note 4.3 included disclosures relating to the credit risk exposures and analysis relating to the allowance for expected credit losses.
+The ECL provision for the sub-fund represents the sum of provisions required for individual borrowers amounted to EUR 1,616,007 (2023: EUR 1,908,105).
+Note 4.2 included disclosures relating to the credit risk exposures and analysis relating to the allowance for expected credit losses. - (iv) The sub-fund has reassessed its loans receivable during the year and an amount of EUR 28,690 was recognised as impairment loss in accordance with paragraph 3.2 of IFRS 9 (2023: EUR 46,979).